News online - current lead stories

 website is hosted by the Phone Co-op:

-not have a corporate view, nor does it seek to create one, the views expressed are
+not have a corporate view, nor does it seek to create one, the

-the Data Protection Act.
+registered under the Data Protection Act.
 Information supplied

 will be not be passed to third parties.
 Registered UK charity

 number: 1154784.
 Registered UK company number: 08480724.
+Registered

-Registered company name: 10 Queen Street Place, London EC4R 1BE.
+Registered office: 10 Queen Street Place, London EC4R 1BE.